Balanced Hermitian structures on almost abelian Lie algebras: Classification in dimension six

 up to isomorphism, where the notation we adopt means that the Lie algebra \eqref{nilp_almostabelian} admits a basis $\{f_1,\ldots,f_6\}$ whose dual basis $\{f^1,\ldots,f^6\}$ satisfies $df^1=df^2=df^3=df^4=0$, $df^5=f^{12}$, $df^6=f^{13}$.

-In the next theorem, we classify $6$-dimensional (non-K\"ahler) non-nilpotent almost abelian Lie algebras admitting a balanced structure.
-Six-dimensional non-nilpotent almost abelian Lie algebras admitting a complex structure were classified in \cite{FP} and can be grouped in classes of isomorphism $\mathfrak{k}_i$, $i=1,\ldots,26$, each depending on some parameters.
-In Table \ref{table_cpx}, we list $6$-dimensional (non-K\"ahler) non-nilpotent almost abelian Lie algebras admitting a balanced structure, borrowing the notation of the aforementioned work.
+In the next theorem, we classify six-dimensional (non-K\"ahler) non-nilpotent almost abelian Lie algebras admitting a balanced structure.
+Six-dimensional non-nilpotent almost abelian Lie algebras admitting a complex structure were classified in \cite[Theorem 3.2]{FP} and can be grouped in classes of isomorphism $\mathfrak{k}_i$, $i=1,\ldots,26$, each depending on some parameters.

+In what follows, we have decided to use a less cumbersome notation, with respect to \cite{FP}, for the Lie algebras among that list which admit balanced structures.
+In two instances, two different families of isomorphism classes in \cite[Theorem 3.2]{FP} have been grouped together, by allowing the parameters to take a wider set of values.
+As in \cite{FP}, the resulting list is not redundant

+In Table \ref{table_cpx}, we also provide explicit examples of balanced structures on those Lie algebras, highlighting the aforementioned correspondence with the list in \cite{FP}.